 Over 60% of the kids at Bertha Holt elementary school qualify for free or reduced-price lunches at school.
 During the summer, Food For Lane County helps provide lunches for these students in need.
 But what about spring and winter breaks?
 Feed Hope was designed to fill this gap, empowering neighbors in Harlow to directly supply this need in our own neighborhood.

-Since its birth 7 years ago, Feed Hope has distributed over 14,000 meals!
+Since its inception 7 years ago, Feed Hope has distributed over 14,000 meals!
 All funds and food are generously donated by neighbors and partners in Harlow.
 North Park is proud and committed to be a part of serving and loving our neighbors.

 Read more about Feed Hope at HarlowServes.com.